- 1 Turn customer data into customer intelligence.

 You know you’re supposed to use data to improve your marketing, but sometimes your customer intelligence doesn’t feel very intelligent.

 Data has changed the marketing game in recent years.
 You’ve experienced it firsthand.
 Technology provides a veritable flood of customer data coming into your business daily from multiple channels and it would be foolish — if not completely insane — to ignore it.
 In fact, while data used to be a significant competitive advantage for early adopters of marketing analytics technology, it’s basically par for the course now.

 But that doesn’t mean all companies get the same value from their data.
 From my vantage point, some brands are able to use their data to paint a beautifully complete portrait of their customer.
 Others are still drawing stick figures.
 The businesses that are ahead of the curve are the ones that have aligned their internal teams, processes and technologies to capture and draw actionable insights from all of their data.

 While the need is obvious, best practices for managing customer data can be elusive.
 Wherever you are on that path, here are a few recommendations to set up your organisation for customer intelligence success:

 Narrow your focus for the best customer intelligence.

-With the deluge of data continually pouring into your business, it can be tempting to think you need to centralize and utilize every piece of customer info.
+With the deluge of data continually pouring into your business, it can be tempting to think you need to centralise and utilise every piece of customer info.
 I am a big believer in big data, but that might not be the best idea for at least two reasons: